Ethics in the University

 - Right to ask questions of any witnesses who appear at an Administrative Hearing or University Board of Student Conduct.

-- All hearings will be closed.
-Hearing results will be held in confidence, except that the Vice President of Student Life & Dean of Students may determine that other Kettering University officials ought to be aware of the results and will inform them.
+- The Vice President of Student Affairs & Dean of Students may determine that other Kettering University officials ought to be aware of the results, and will inform them.

 - Crime victims will be notified of hearing results, in accordance with existing federal, state, and local laws.

-Kettering University has the right to request a student return to campus during a work- or off-term in order to expedite a case perceived as serious and pressing in nature.
+Kettering University has the right to request a student return to campus during a work-term or off-term in order to expedite a case perceived as serious and pressing in nature.
 Students are entitled to the rights afforded by the Family Educational Rights and Privacy Act (FERPA).
+This act ensures that most communication between a student and the University is considered confidential, and that such information about a student's experience can be shared with the parents of an individual student only under very specific circumstances as defined by federal law.
+All rights accorded a student under the law take effect at the time of enrollment un a post-secondary educational program regardless of the student's age.

-In cases where charges do not appear to merit suspension or expulsion, or in cases which the accused does not contest the charges, the Vice President of Student Life & Dean of Students may designate an Administrative Hearing Officer (AHO), usually the Associate Dean of Students.
-The AHO will investigate the case and conduct a hearing with the accused.
-Administrative Hearings accommodate all those rights and procedures accorded to students by the University’s misconduct policies.
-Following the hearing, the AHO will provide the student with written notification of the results of the hearing, as well as information about the appeals process.
+In cases where charges do not appear to merit suspension or expulsion, or in cases which, the accused does not contest the charges, the Vice President of Student Affairs & Dean of Students may designate a Conduct Officer (CO).
+The CO will investigate the case and conduct a hearing with the accused.
+Administrative hearings accommodate all the rights and procedures accorded to students by the University’s policies.
+Following the hearing, the University will provide the student with written notification of the results of the hearing, as well as information about the appeal process.

 University Board of Student Conduct

-The Vice President of Student Life & Dean of Students designates a University Board of Student Conduct (UBSC) whenever charges may result in suspension or expulsion, including all cases involving academic misconduct.
-In these cases, the Associate Dean of Students chairs the UBSC, comprised of a minimum of three members of the Kettering community and including representatives from faculty, staff, and students.
-The Associate Dean of Students investigates the charges and prepares the case for presentation to the UBSC.
+The Vice President of Student Affairs & Dean of Students designates a conduct board or University Board of Student Conduct (UBSC) whenever charges may result in suspension or expulsion, including all cases involving academic misconduct.
+In these cases, a designated Conduct Officer of the University chairs the UBSC, comprised of a minimum of three members of the Kettering community and including representatives from faculty, staff, and students.
+The Conduct Officer investigates the charges and prepares the case for presentation to the UBSC.
 All presentations include resolution options.
-The UBSC makes recommendations to the Vice President of Student Life & Dean of Students, who may endorse, alter, or dismiss them.
+The UBSC makes recommendations to the Vice President of Student Affairs & Dean of Students, who may endorse, alter, or dismiss them.

 Other Resolution Options

-The Vice President of Student Life & Dean of Students may, after consultation with the involved parties, provide other avenues of resolution, including mediation and/or conciliation.
+The Vice President of Student Affairs & Dean of Students may, after consultation with the involved parties, provide other avenues of resolution, including mediation and/or conciliation.

 Administrative and University Board of Student Conduct Hearings Decisions

-All decisions will be based only on documents, testimony, and evidence presented at administrative and judicial board hearings.
+All decisions will be based only on documents, testimony, and evidence presented at administrative and University Board of Student Conduct hearings.

 The University has the right to enforce a variety of sanctions upon students who are found to have violated the Code of Student Conduct.
 They include, but are not limited to, the following: